TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/NamingConventions/Index.rst

    1. Public extensions are available from the TER_ or via Packagist_.
 Private extensions are not published to the TER or Packagist.

-   2. The *extkey* is made up of alphanumeric characters and underscores only and should start with a letter.
+   2. The *extkey* is made up of lowercase alphanumeric characters and underscores only and should start with a letter.

       **Example:** cool\_shop